 Pine Needle Basket Weaving--Making Unique Containers From Natural Materials

-Making my first pine needle basket was easier in some ways than I expected but it also presented challenges that I hadn't anticipated.
-Follow along with me as I discover the world of pine needle basket making.
+Making my first pine needle basket was easier in some ways than I expected but it also presented challenges I hadn't anticipated.
+Follow along with me as I make my first pine needle basket and read on for basket making tips and tricks.

 Time passed and I attempted my first basket.
-I've chronicled my efforts here so that others who are interested in trying to make their own baskets can follow along and see the process and avoid a problem I encountered.
+I've chronicled my efforts here so that others who are interested in making their own pine needle baskets can follow along and see the process and avoid a problem I encountered.
+As well, I discuss how to get started so that would-be basket makers can get a feel for basket making.

-Thread: You will have to decide what type of thread or raffia you will use and whether you want to go with natural or colored.
-I decided to use light green mercerized crochet cotton because it is stiff and sturdy and I thought the color was in tune with the color of the pine needles.
+Thread: You will have to decide what type of thread you will use to sew your basket.
+Many basket makers use artificial sinew thread.
+Raffia can also be used or any type of sturdy thread.
+I decided to use light green mercerized crochet cotton because it is stiff and I thought the color was in tune with the color of the pine needles.

 Needle: Your needle should have a good-sized eye for easy threading.

-Scissors: Keep scissors handy.
+Scissors: Keep a pair of scissors handy.
 Since this craft involves sewing, you will need them.

 How to Sew Pine Needle Baskets

-- Stitch: You will also have to decide on a stitch, or, as I've done with this basket, use a number of stitches to get a feel for things.
+- Stitch: You will also have to decide on a stitch, or, as I did with this basket, use a number of stitches to get a feel for things.
 It doesn't hurt to experiment so that you find a stitch to your liking.

-- Books: It's a good idea to pick up at least one good book to refer to and for future reference.
-Once you've tried your hand at fashioning a basket from pine needles, you'll likely want to create another and you may want to experiment with different and commonly-used stitches because these form such interesting-looking patterns on the outside of your basket.
-Instructional books offer step-by-step instructions, which makes the whole process much easier and also provide different stitches which can be used to transform ordinary into extraordinary.
+- Books: It's a good idea to pick up at least one good instructional book to refer to and for future reference.
+Books offer step-by-step instructions, which make the whole learning process much easier.
+Once you've tried your hand at fashioning a basket from pine needles, you'll likely want to create another and you may want to experiment with different stitches because these form such interesting-looking patterns on the outside of your basket.
+A good book will include a number of different stitches to choose from.
+The stitch you use makes a huge difference to the look of your finished basket, so this is an important consideration.

 Forming the Basket Bottom